-All accepted and validated e-Invoices submitted via the MyInvois Portal will be stored in IRBM's database.
+All validated e-Invoices will be stored in IRBM's database.
 Notwithstanding the storage of e-Invoice by IRBM, taxpayers are reminded to retain sufficient records and documentation in relation to the transaction.

 Figure 2.9 - Storing of e-Invoice workflow (MyInvois Portal)